philipmayr/rfc8439.cr/README.md

 ### AEADChaCha20Poly1305

-Writes the cipher text to `ciphertext` an `IO` target and returns the 16 byte (128 bit) Tag for the text.
+Writes the cipher text to `ciphertext`, an `IO` target, and returns the 16 byte (128 bit) Tag for the text.

 ```crystal